Kim, Bashaw win New Jersey primaries for Senate seat held by embattled Menendez

 Menendez spoke briefly Monday outside the New York court where his trial is being held, saying he has not changed politically despite running under his own banner instead of seeking the Democratic nomination.

-Kim said Tuesday that Menendez's run is selfish and, “I'm stepping up to restore integrity back into the U.S. Senate.”

 Menendez, his wife, and two business associates have pleaded not guilty to federal charges that the senator traded the promise of official acts for gold bars, cash, a luxury vehicle and a mortgage payment.
-A third business associate has pleaded guilty and agreed to testify in the case for prosecutors.
+A third business associate has pleaded guilty and agreed to testify for prosecutors.

 President Joe Biden and Trump, already their parties’ presumptive nominees, both won in New Jersey on Tuesday.

-Jessica Dunlap, a spokesperson for the effort, said the goal was to send a message to Biden over his policies toward the war in Gaza.

-A similar effort in Michigan this year yielded two delegates, against 115 for Biden.

-New Jersey voters were also picking House candidates, with some of the most closely watched races having some tie to Menendez.
+New Jersey voters also picked House candidates, with some of the most closely watched races having some tie to Menendez.

-In the 8th District, U.S. Rep. Rob Menendez, the son of Sen. Menendez, won his Democratic primary over Hoboken Mayor Ravi Bhalla.
+In the 8th District, U.S. Rep. Rob Menendez, his son, won the Democratic primary over Hoboken Mayor Ravi Bhalla.

 Rob Menendez said Bhalla’s heavy focus on his father showed he was afraid to take on the congressman directly.

-Note: This story has been updated to correct the outcome of the 3rd District race.